ANYONE ELSE SPEND THEIR ADOLESCENCE IN A CONCRETE JUNGLE?

 Living on a 12-floor council block, I found inspiration in the colourful mix of African, Caribbean, Eastern European, South-East Asian, and White British residents.
 In all of this variety, the unmistakable common ground was our shared challenges.

-Outdoors, I bonded with neighbouring children, playing games like ‘knock-down ginger’ and hide and seek.
-Our adventures led me to create colourful comics depicting us as superheroes, reflecting our resilience and sense of community...
+I bonded with neighbouring children, playing games like ‘knock-down ginger’ and hide and seek.
+Our adventures coupled with my love for Cartoon Network led me to create colourful comics depicting us as superheroes, reflecting our resilience and sense of community...

 Photographed on the council estate I grew up on

-Today, I aim to capture the humanity and stories of people through my art, celebrating both their good and difficult memories as part of growth.
+Today, I strive to capture the humanity and stories of both historical and contemporary figures through my art, celebrating their triumphs and hardships as integral parts of their journey.

-While this is part of my story, I’d love to hear yours.
+But this is just part of my story.
+I would love to hear yours.